gp3r3z/wander/readme.md

 - [x] Must use external icon library
 - [x] Cards are vertically centered with center card larger for emphasis

-* Stretch Goals
-- [ ] Cards are vertically centered with center card larger for emphasis

 ## Teacher / Tutor Check:

 - [ ] Proper use of the Bootstrap grid system to maintain page architecture (no improperly nested classes)